carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

     because kill_chain_status is not a valid field on Alert v7 API.
 The functionality has been decommissioned.

-Similarly this code block which calls the get attribute function with the decommissioned attribute, blocked_threat_categories:
+Similarly this code block which calls the get attribute function with the decommissioned attribute, ``blocked_threat_categories``:

 .. code-block:: python